 The article is right, that people in the real world expect software architects to deal with a hostile environment, the same way building architects deal with hurricanes and earthquakes.

 Schools that realize this and teach its software architects to deal with this hostile environment stand to do well in these troubled times.
 Schools that stay stuck in 1982 will eventually be left behind.
+Indeed, there’s pressure to teach hacking in school.

 Here’s a true story from my world.
 When a potential client or employer interviews me, I pretty much expect the interviewer to ask, “Have you ever hacked into anything?”
 Of course the interviewer expects me to say yes.